 As we are seeing, the events around us make a clear message: that the challenges in these times will continue to increase.
 We constantly face many changes and movements: on an individual level there are daily challenges, health problems, maintaining stable relationships, including achieving academic excellence, as well as personal challenges and aspirations, even keeping a job, achieving the objectives in each work ... and among the many day-to-day activities, it seems that “survival” is becoming the norm of life for many.

-Unless we are on the Lord’s side and trusting in Him, we will remain safe and fearless, continually thinking that life is difficult and impossible.
-Is something too difficult for God?
+Unless we are on the Lord’s side and trusting in Him, we will continue to think that life is difficult and impossible.
+But if we trust and abide in Him, we will remain safe and fearless.
+Is anything too difficult for God?
 No. He who calls Himself “I am that I am” assures that for Him nothing is impossible (Luke 1:37).

 Yes, with God everything is possible.
 A brother shared a story with us recently.

 We hope it is a blessing to you: